prosodylab/prosobeast-annotation-tool/README.md

 pip install -r requirements.txt  # install dependencies
 ```

-In order to use the integrated data spread calculation tool (see [Intonation Contour Distribution](README.md#intonation-contour-distribution)) you need to additionally install:
+In order to use the integrated data spread calculation tool (see [Data Spread Calculation Tool](README.md#data-spread-calculation-tool) you need to additionally install:
 - [scikit-learn](https://scikit-learn.org/stable/) - to calculate the PCA and t-SNE spreads:
 ```
 pip install scikit-learn